Aircraft & UAVs

 Sourcing limit

-Precise range, propulsion, and payload figures vary by reported configuration and should be read as public estimates rather than manufacturer-confirmed specifications.
+Precise range, propulsion, payload, and 2025 Israel-Iran subtype attribution vary by reported configuration and should be read as public estimates rather than manufacturer-confirmed specifications.

 Variants